I just got hit in the face with a dragonfly. Or was it by a dragonfly? Not sure.

 Loss: my parents (somewhat expected) and then my third grandchild (a complete shock).

-Illness: my dearest friend diagnosed with ovarian cancer, a treasured soul diagnosed with HIV-AIDS (really?), my husband’s need for four surgeries in five months for a stubborn infection in his leg.
+Illness: my dearest friend was diagnosed with ovarian cancer, a treasured soul was diagnosed with HIV-AIDS (really?), and my husband needed for four surgeries in five months for a stubborn infection in his leg.

 Choices: the garden of vines and flowers galloping up my daughter’s leg.
 Who said she could get a tattoo?